Well, "ALL new" isn't quite accurate.

 - Grand Theft Auto IV's 2 DLC, The Lost and Damned and The Ballad of Gay Tony, do this well.
 The main game and both DLC all have a different protagonist and interconnecting storylines, telling you more about the events you already saw, and fleshing out some rarely seen characters.

 - F.E.A.R.
-2: Project Origin is from the perspective of a Delta Force operative in the same time-frame as Perseus Mandate (its first mission ends with the nuclear explosion that ended the first one).
-And its Reborn DLC shifts the focus to one of the Replica soldiers.
+2: Project Origin is from the perspective of a Delta Force operative in the same time-frame as Perseus Mandate (its first mission ends with the nuclear explosion that ended the first game).
+And its Reborn DLC shifts the focus to one of the Replica soldiers some time after they're reactivated.

 - Blaze Union is a POV prequel to Yggdra Union, taking place a few years before the main game and telling the story of how Gulcasa (Yggdra Union's Hero Antagonist) saved his country from its previous Emperor.